open-spaced-repetition/fsrs4anki/docs/tutorial.md

 You have no time to waste?
 Then this is all you need to know:

 1) Go to deck options and make sure that your learning and re-learning steps are all shorter than 1d and that all steps can be completed on the same day.
 2) Click the "Optimize" button under the "Optimize FSRS parameters" section.
 The optimal parameters will replace the default parameters automatically.
 Parameters are preset-specific.
+If an error message pops up, that means you have less than 1000 reviews across all cards that this preset is applied to.
+In that case, just use the default parameters; it's still better than using the old algorithm.
 3) Choose a value of desired retention: the proportion of cards recalled successfully when they are due. **This is the most important setting in FSRS.
 Higher retention leads to shorter intervals and more reviews per day.** 80-95 is reasonable, 90% should work fine for most people.

 You are now ready to use FSRS!